Aji Amarillo vs Aji Panca: Heat, Flavor & Key Differences

-Aji Amarillo and Aji Panca are both Peruvian staples from the same botanical family, but they sit at opposite ends of the flavor and heat spectrum.
-Amarillo brings 30,000-50,000 SHU of bright, fruity fire while Panca barely registers at 1,000-1,500 SHU with deep smoky sweetness.
-Choosing between them isn't about which is better — it's about what your dish actually needs.
+Aji Amarillo and Aji Panca are both Peruvian staples from the same botanical family, but they sit at opposite ends of the flavor and heat spectrum, with Amarillo bringing 30,000-50,000 SHU of bright, fruity fire.
+Aji Panca barely registers at 1,000-1,500 SHU with deep smoky sweetness, so choose Amarillo for heat and brightness or Panca for mild depth.

 Quick Comparison